 Do you want to help create a workplace that’s more fair and equal?

 This workshop gives you an opportunity to develop your own ally skills as you practice identifying and responding to marginalisation.
 We consider how to be an ally for targets of marginalisation including women, people of colour, LGBTQIA folks, caregivers, people with disabilities, those with experience of mental illness, people of different ages and body sizes, and others.

 After a brief introduction to marginalisation, the bulk of this three-hour workshop is spent in small groups discussing real-world scenarios and ways to respond.
 At the end of this workshop, past participants reported feeling more confident in identifying marginalisation and taking action as an ally.
 To learn more and arrange a workshop, please contact us.

 ALLY SKILLS IN ACTION

 Our facilitators have lived and worked around the world, with roles in organisations from small startups to billion-dollar technology companies.
 We've trained teams in New Zealand, Australia, Canada, the UK, and the USA.

-Lauren has worked with tech companies around the world--first as a management consultant with Bain & Co. in San Francisco, where she consulted for Fortune 500 tech companies, then as interim COO of an eCommerce startup in Jordan, and now advising startups in New Zealand.
+Lauren has worked with tech companies around the world--as a management consultant with Bain & Co. in San Francisco advising Fortune 500 tech companies, interim COO of an eCommerce startup in Jordan, and co-founder of data science consultancy Analytics for Us.
 Lauren graduated from Stanford University with a degree in economics.

 Brough is co-founder of Narrative Muse, which promotes women-led books and films by matching users to their perfect content.
 She has thirteen years of experience as a film editor and co-founded a queer creative community called Romp.
 Brough has a degree in Film and Digital Media from the University of California, Santa Cruz.